serhatgunes/ToDoApplication/README.md

-## To Do Application For Percy Script
+## To Do Application For PercyScript

 ### Step 1: Integrate Percy